-It’s now seven years since the Black Forest Wildfire swept through our community, destroying over 14,000 pine covered acres, burning over 500 homes and structures and killing countless pets and most tragically, two of our neighbors.
+It’s now seven years since the Black Forest Wildfire swept through our community, destroying over 14,000 pine covered acres, burning over 500 homes (including ours), structures and killing countless pets and most tragically, two of our neighbors.

 Tragedy manifests itself in different ways.
 For some, they can’t get past the lifetime of possessions they lost, as well as homes where some raised generations of family members.
 It may still haunt their dreams.
 For others, they’ve been able to move past the events of that day and the struggles we all faced to rebuild lives and homes.